 The Saucony Switchback 2 is a big change from the original, most notably with a redesigned upper centered around the BOA dial system.
 The underfoot tooling remains unchanged with a 4mm drop and 3mm lugs; however, this model adds a rock plate through the midfoot and moved from EVERUN to the lighter PWRRUN+ midsole material.
 Altogether, the shoe comes in a bit lighter at 8.8 ounces (249g).
 (Buy now.)

 - Saucony Canyon TR ($120) – The Canyon TR is an 8mm-drop, 11.0-ounce (312g) road-to-trail shoe with a moderate amount of PWRRUN midsole and PWRRUN+ topsole cushioning, moderate 3mm lugs, gaiter attachment, and a fore- and mid-foot rock plate.
 A non-continuous rand adds durability to the upper while trapping less water.
+For more, read our full Saucony Canyon TR review.
 (Buy now.)

 - Saucony Mad River TR 2 ($110) – The primary updates for the Mad River TR 2 are a change from a booty to a traditional ankle collar construction, a move from a PWRFOAM to a PWRRUN midsole, and a bit more toe room.
 It’s got a 4mm drop and weighs 10.5 ounces (298g) (formerly 9.7 ounces, 275g).
 (Buy now.)